liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/simulation-panel-app.markdown

 class implementing `PanelApp` to use other technologies, such as FreeMarker.

 <!--Uncomment once articles are available
-To learn more about Liferay Portal's product navigation using panel categories and panel apps, see the
+To learn more about Liferay Portal's sharepoint navigation using panel categories and panel apps, see the
 Customizing the Product Menu
 tutorial.
 For more information on extending the Simulation Menu, see the